openhab/openhab-docs/10_users_manual/40_working_with_openhab_2/20_connecting_to_the_z-wave_controler/connecting_to_the_z-wave_controler.md

 ## Configuring the port
 ---
-*Guidelines : this section is so far centered on Mac OS.
+*This section is so far centred on Mac OS.
 It must be modified in order to cover Linux and Windows.*
 ---

 ### Finding the port name